-The Chase Sapphire Preferred® Card and the Chase Sapphire Reserve® reign supreme as the best options in Chase’s travel credit card lineup.
-But for small business owners looking to add to their stash of Chase Ultimate Rewards points, there’s perhaps no better option than Chase’s Ink Business Preferred® Credit Card.
+The *csp* and the *csr* reign supreme as the best options in Chase's travel credit card lineup.
+But for small business owners looking to add to their stash of Chase Ultimate Rewards points, there's perhaps no better option than Chase's *chase ink preferred*.

 But remember: Credit cards are serious business.
 You should never apply for a credit card if you're already in debt, and never charge more to a credit card than you can afford to pay off immediately.
 That's especially true when looking at business credit cards, as the spending required to earn a big bonus is often much higher than what you will find on the consumer card side of things.

 Don't think you are eligible for a business credit card?
 You might be surprised at the answer.
 And if you are, Chase's top business credit card, the Ink Business Preferred, is one you should consider.

 Read on for a full breakdown of the Chase Ink Business Preferred credit card.